*This post was originally published in March. It has been updated with more films my parents and I have enjoyed during quarantine.

 Ninety minutes of Tom Hardy talking on a car phone, but somehow, a master class in suspense.
 My dad couldn’t stop doing a Hardy voice (this time he’s Welsh) for days afterward.

-Smilla’s Sense of Snow (HBO)
+Smilla’s Sense of Snow (available on DVD)

 Besides sumptuous period pieces, my dad also said he wanted to watch Scandinavian noir.
 The first thing that came to mind was this late-’90s mystery about a scientist (Julia Ormond) investigating the death of an Inuit child in Copenhagen.
 You will not forget the title, or the ending.